-- 1 Traffic Model and Construction Coordination: Enhancing the existing traffic model to incorporate pedestrian movements. - 2 Delivery Options, Parking and Security Design: Investigating opportunities to address Lower Manhattan security needs, developing plans for delivery operations, and investigating new curbside management strategies. - 3 Real Time Data Collection System: Assessing real time data to monitor traffic and address traffic concerns as they developed. - 4 Implementation of Pilot Programs: Developed pilot programs based on the street management framework to measure their effectiveness in addressing a targeted problem.
+- 1 Traffic Model and Construction Coordination: Enhancements to the existing traffic model to incorporate pedestrian movements. - 2 Delivery Options, Parking and Security Design: Investigating opportunities to address Lower Manhattan security needs, develop plan for delivery operations, and investigate new curbside management strategies. - 3 Real Time Data Collection System: Assessing real time data to monitor traffic and address traffic concerns as they develop. - 4 Implementation of Pilot Programs: Developed pilot programs based on the street management framework to measure their effectiveness in addressing a targeted problem.